paracrawl/keops/evaluators.md

 ![Navigation in evaluation](screenshots/guide/evaluation-navigation.png)

-The control on the left lets you jump to a certain sentence.
+Use the control on the left to jump to a certain sentence.
 The controls on the right are:
 * Previous: shows the previous sentence.
 * Next: shows the next sentence.
 * First pending: shows the first sentence which has not been yet evaluated.